Click here to go to the next issue

 temporo-parietal junction is a prime node of that network.

-The parietal lobe is thought to be responsible for orienting a person in
+The parietal lobe is thought to be responsible for orienting a

 time and space, and Dr Newberg also found a change in parietal